MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

     Figure 2: Meshing construction lines, showing start edge construction line (Blue), end edge construction line (Green), sweep path (Black) and sweeping nodes (Red).

-Meshing algorithm is initiated upon creating the :class:`~Mesh` class object.
+Meshing algorithm is controlled by the :class:`~Mesh` class object.
 The following components are generated to define the nodes and elements of the mesh:

-#.
-Construction line at edge of model @ the start of the span (start_span_edge)
+# Construction line at edge of model @ the start of the span (start_span_edge)
 A construction line consisting of the edge of the model is first defined.
 Construction line consist of nodes that coincide with the number and position of longitudinal beams in the model.
 The angle of the construction line is based on skew angle
 (skew_1).
 By default, the reference point of the construction line coincide with the origin [0,0,0] of the model space.

-#.
-Construction line at edge of model @ the end of the span (end_span_edge)
+# Construction line at edge of model @ the end of the span (end_span_edge)
 Similar to (1), the construction line at the end of the span is created based on number of longitudinal beam.
 The spacing of the nodes in the z direction is identical to that of the first construction line.
 By default the skew angle of this second construction (skew_2) can be different.
 In constrast, the reference point of second construction line is [L, 0 ,f(L)] where L is the length of the model, and f(L) is the z coordinate of the reference node based on the defined sweep path of the model - this is next explained

-#.
-Sweep Path
+# Sweep Path
 By default, the sweep path of the model is a straight line of y = 0 which starts at the origin [0,0,0] of model space.
 A few option